aronical/BerlinAreasDashboard/README.md

 # Clean Code Development:

-The Clean Code Cheet Sheet with code snippets as example from the code can be found in here:
+The Clean Code Cheet Sheet with code snippets as example from my code can be found in [here](https://github.com/aronical/BerlinAreasDashboard/blob/main/docs/CleanCode_Cheat.jpg).

 # Build Management